coveo/plasma/packages/website/docs/ToastConnected.md

 -   Only include information that is relevant to the performed action.

--   Toasts may contain actions or links.
-Try to include no more than one.
+-   Toasts may contain actions or links, preferably only one.

--   Toasts do not prevent users from interacting with the page content.
-If preventing users from interacting with page content is unavoidable, consider using [Prompt modals](#/layout/ModalWindow) instead.
+-   Toasts should not prevent users from interacting with the page content.
+However, if it is unavoidable, consider using a [prompt modal](#/layout/ModalWindow) instead.

 ## Variations